Amgen to buy Horizon Therapeutics in $26.4B deal

 Horizon also makes Krystexxa for uncontrolled gout.
 Sales of that treatment grew 39% last year to $565.5 million.

-Shares of Amgen Inc., based northwest of Los Angeles in Thousand Oaks, California, fell nearly 3% in premarket trading.
+Shares of Amgen Inc., based northwest of Los Angeles in Thousand Oaks, California, fell about 2% in premarket trading.